 For our first adventure we plan to explore the rarely-visited Elephant Island, lands synonymous with Sir Ernest Shackleton.
 Shackleton and his men were stranded here over-winter during their Imperial Trans-Antarctic Expedition, also known as the Endurance Expedition, and as we visit here you will learn all about Shackleton’s daring rescue mission to South Georgia.
 Conditions on Elephant Island are severe.
 The coastline is mostly made up of vertical rock and ice cliffs highly exposed to the elements.
 If possible you will take the Zodiacs to Point Wild, where the marooned members of Shackleton’s expedition miraculously managed to survive.

 Weddell Sea & Orleans Strait

 Welcome to Antarctica, a land of superlatives!
 Enchanting scenery, unique wildlife encounters and thrilling adventures await as we spend our days exploring by Zodiac and on foot to get up close to the action.
 Your exact itinerary here will be determined by weather and ice conditions with your captain choosing each day which areas to visit for optimum experiences.

-As we sail back through the scenic Beagle Channel and arrive in Ushuaia in the early morning it’s sadly time to say goodbye to your crew and fellow shipmates.
+As we sail back through the scenic Beagle Channel and arrive in Ushuaia in the early morning it’s sadly time to bid farewell to your crew and fellow shipmates.
 After breakfast you will disembark and a group transfer will be provided to the airport for onward or homeward journeys.